x

 Also, a new ruling in Spain by judges from the Barcelona Provincial Court on March 7 states that cutting off the services, such as water, gas and electricity, does not amount to coercion provided the objective is to recover possession of a residential property that has been subjected to squatting.
 This ground-breaking decision reverses the previous situation where an owner, if they attempted to cut off the services, was regarded as having used coercion or harassment against the squatters.
 Also accusations of human rights violations were implied.
 Housing rights activists are unsurprisingly attempting to suggest that there is a risk to the health and safety of the illegal occupants.
 However, the court was very clear that the rightful owners are simply taking back what belongs to them if the removal of the services results in the squatters leaving the property.

-Sergio Filonenko Kibu , an associate, pointed out “the new ruling does not permit the owners to act with impunity, there are procedures to follow.
-To enter a property where squatters are living without a warrant or using violence towards them still remains a criminal offence.
+Our lawyers pointed out: “The new ruling does not permit property owners to act with impunity; there are procedures that must be followed.
+Entering a property where squatters are living without a warrant or using violence against them remains a criminal offence.
 However, the new law does address what is a growing problem in Spain.”
-Sergio further comments “according to the Ministry of the Interior, the statistics related to break-ins are rising with 16,426 reported in 2024.
-Catalonia, a popular tourist destination, accounts for 40% of all cases.
+Our lawyers further commented: “According to the Ministry of the Interior, statistics relating to break-ins are increasing, with 16,426 reported cases in 2024.
+Catalonia, a popular tourist destination, accounts for 40% of all cases.”

 The entire attitude to squatters is radically changing and in early April Spain’s Ley de Enjuiciamiento Criminal came into force with modifications criminalising the following elements